Ovab/Ovab/README.md

  - ROC Flevoland MBO 4: Software developer

-	- I finished this in Oktober of 2021, a bit ahead of schedule so I took a gap year where I focused on improving my skills 		while working
+	- I finished this in October of 2021, a bit ahead of schedule so I took a gap year where I focused on improving my skills 		while working